imagej/imagej.github.io/pages/ImgLib2_-_Accessors.md

 Real equivalents of the **Positionable** and **Localizable** interfaces have been added by which real-valued coordinates can be accessed.

-Something that is {% include Javadoc content="project=ImgLib2 |
+Something that is {% capture includecontent %} TODO {% endcapture %}

-package=net/imglib2 | class=RealPositionable" %}, can be positioned at
+{% include javadoc content=includecontent %} , can be positioned at real
-real coordinates.
+coordinates.
 There are methods to set absolute or relative position, for a single or all dimensions, in analogy to the integer **Positionable**.
 You can also set a **RealPositionable** to the location of a **RealLocalizable**.
-Note that {% include Javadoc content="project=ImgLib2 | package=net/imglib2 | class=RealPositionable"
+Note that {% capture includecontent %} TODO {% endcapture %}

+{% include javadoc content=includecontent %}

-%} extends **Positionable**, which is quite natural: Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.
+`extends `**`Positionable`**`, which is quite natural:`

+Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.

 [RealLocalizable](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealLocalizable.html)
 allows to get a real coordinate from an accessor.
 Again, this is